tiodio324/-767-/README.md

-# DataVault - Your Personal Digital Storage
+# Data Vault - Your Personal Digital Storage

 DataVault is a responsive web application for storing and accessing your files, links, and notes across multiple devices.
 Built with React and Firebase Realtime Database, it provides a seamless experience whether you're on a smartphone or computer.